heptarch/heptarch.github.io/drafts/rbl2.md

    supported by a simple empirical experiment: look at what people work on.
 	   </span> The problems lie, in other words, in the dead zone between academia and industry that Bell mined so successfully.
-So it makes sense to emulate the <a href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by management
+Thus, it makes sense to emulate the <a href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by management